 Dentists themselves disagree on whether it is better to floss before or after brushing in just the same way.
 That said, the general consensus among dentists is that you should floss at least once a day.
 To maintain an optimally healthy mouth and prevent gum problems plaque build-up needs to be removed at least once a day from on and in between teeth.
 Brushing alone just isn't enough to keep your mouth healthy and decay-free.

 When, and how often, should you floss?

 How do you properly floss?

-Choose your product to work with.
 When using traditional string, use 12-18 inches of material.
-Do not force it in between the teeth or snap it forcefully into your gums.
-Pull the string up and down along the sides of each tooth 8-10 times to remove any debris.
+Don't force it in between the teeth or snap it into your gums.
+Pull the string up and down along the sides of each tooth to remove any debris.
 Finish by rinsing with mouthwash.

-The answer to this question depends on who you ask.
-If you ask the ADA, they'll tell you to follow the instructions on your mouthwash or to follow your personal preference.
-On the other hand, international organizations like the UK's NHS say that you shouldn't use mouthwash after brushing your teeth because it will rinse away the concentrated fluoride from your toothpaste.
+The ADA asks you to follow the instructions on your mouthwash or to follow your personal preference.
+On the other hand, the UK's NHS say that you shouldn't use mouthwash after brushing your teeth.
+It will rinse away the concentrated fluoride from your toothpaste.
 There are even some tools like Phillips Sonicare's air flosser which actually use a mouthwash-like fluid for flossing.